21 Oct Could you be my Business Partner? This creative mind needs your business brain…

 …this band needs a new member!

-I’m looking for a business partner to work alongside me.
-A commercially savvy individual who can help me take the Craftivist Collective to new exciting places.
-Someone with a background in business, finance and the commercial sector who is passionate about the potential power of ethical social enterprises.
-An experienced strategic thinker, adept at spotting opportunities and structuring businesses for success.
+I’m looking for a business partner to work alongside me not below me.
+A business-savvy individual who can help our products and services reach even more people around the world to make positive impacts big and small.
+Someone with a background in helping to build sustainable effective organisations and who is passionate about ethical business.
+An experienced strategic thinker, adept at scaling up and spotting opportunities and structuring businesses for success.
 A doer not just an advisor.
 Basically, a left brain to my right.

 It’s important we DON’T share the same skill sets but DO share the same values.
 The same passion for ethical and purposeful business.
-The same desire to build a small yet mighty team focused on having a positive global impact delivered in a healthy, joyful way.
+The same desire to build a small yet mighty team focused on having the most positive global impact we can do delivered in a healthy, joyful way.

 Sound like you?..
 Great!
 Here’s a bit more about us